JacekJagosz/Easythreed-X1-PrusaSlicer-config/README.md

 *this could lead to worse prints if your frame isn't rigid enough, but causes no problems on mine* *helps: corner bulging*

 ### Filament start G-code tweaks
-They are executed later, after the nozzle is fully heated up and just before start of the print.
+Filament Settings -> Custom G-code -> Start G-code They are executed later, after the nozzle is fully heated up and just before start of the print.

-**Purge line** stabilizes the filament flow at the start of the print, can be tweaked if it needs to be longer or sticks too much to the bed, or removed entirely if not needed.
+**Purge line** stabilizes the filament flow at the start of the print, but it will interfere if you use clips to hold the bed.
+I found added skirt lines make it not necessary.
+If you want it remove ";"s.
 [Taken from u/Alyex227's profile](https://www.reddit.com/r/EasyThreeD/comments/i7r90j/backlash_fix_easythreed_x1_mini_marlin_20_files/). *helps: filament buildup on the nozzle after heating up, and no extrusion on start of the print*
 ```
 G1 Z0.2 X5 ; position for purge line
 G1 F500 X30 E7 ; purge line start